STEM I for Middle School Students - SPARK: Life on Campus

 Dinner: 5:30pm – 6:30pm

-Note that students are encouraged to fill their water bottles and bring them to class and to all of their activities.
+Students should regularly fill their water bottles and bring them to class and all of their activities.

 Unstructured Time & Informal Activities

-The SPARK program is condensed, and there is not much free time.
+The SPARK program is condensed, and there is limited free time.
 However, supervised activities from which students can choose will occur several times over the course of the program.
-These include going to local stores (like bookstores, pharmacies, etc.), going for ice cream, playing recreational games (ball, Frisbee, etc.), or doing more science activities.
+These include going to local stores (like bookstores, pharmacies, etc.), going for ice cream, playing recreational games (ball, Frisbee, etc.), or doing more educational activities such as out-of-class course work or academic course "pre-assignments".
 The RAs will join the students, chaperone them to their destinations, and supervise them there.

 A Typical Day at SPARK